Justice Ministry chaired by

 Taste of Africa

-will prepare savories for the second annual joint event at the House of Joy on Friday April 25, 2014 with a choral introduction and program on gun violence.
+prepared savories for the second annual joint event at the House of Joy on Friday April 25, 2014, with a choral introduction and program on gun violence.

 UUSC/Guest at Your Table